 In general, if the yogurt is included as part of the batter or dough (ie inside of this cupcake batter — but not the frosting!), then non-dairy yogurts typically work really well as a substitute.
 However, many non-dairy yogurts aren’t as thick as Greek yogurt, which is why they don’t work for the frosting.
 When you substitute those, the frosting turns out more runny and liquidy, and it doesn’t hold its shape as well.
 Does that make sense?

-I’d love to hear what you think of these cupcakes, if you try making them — or any of my other recipes too!
+I’d love to hear what you think if you decide to try this recipe!